-Attention coaches!
-Join "Team Tigers" and help your baseball or softball team receive Team Tigers Wristband, resource manual provided by the Baseball Tomorrow Fund, award nomination form, and the opportunity to apply for youth baseball/softball equipment, Major League Coaching instruction, and complimentary Tigers tickets!
+Join 'Team Tigers' and your baseball or softball team will receive special 'Team Tigers' wristbands, a resource manual provided by the Baseball Tomorrow Fund, and the opportunity to apply for youth baseball/softball equipment, Major League coaching instruction, and complimentary Tigers tickets!

 The youngest members of Play Baseball Detroit are the Tiny Tigers.
-Tiny Tigers is a tee ball, junior baseball, and softball program in partnership with the Think Detroit PAL for children ages 4-8.
+'Tiny Tigers' is a tee ball and junior baseball program in partnership with the Think Detroit PAL for children ages 4-8.
 Since its inception in 2008 nearly 3,000 children have enrolled in the Tiny Tigers program.

 At a time when health studies indicate that physical activity among young children is on the decline, the Detroit Tigers are working to put children on the path to a healthy future by promoting the game of baseball and encouraging students to join a Detroit area summer baseball/softball program.

 Baseball FUNdamentals is the educational arm of "Play Baseball Detroit" that combines interactive Middle School Rallies, School Skills Clinics, and Community Clinics designed to create excitement and teach the fundamentals of the game.